 I am doing more.
 I am working harder.
 I am exploring my future.
 I am crying more and I am laughing more.
 Everyday is more and every moment is brighter.
 There is this great big unexplored world out there and I am finding my place in it.
 It’s been a long time since I felt this alive and I think I owe it all to those floodgates opening.

 2019 has brought so much heartache and pain.
 More than I thought I could endure at times.
-I have said goodbye to my Dad and goodbye to my marriage.
+I have said goodbye to my Dad, lost some close friends and waved goodbye to my marriage.
 I have cried.
 I have laughed and I have grown.
 And I am okay, so I have 88 days left to make this year one that I want to remember.
 88 days to make amazing, happy memories.
 88 days to live life to the fullest and so I will.

 I don’t pretend to know it all but I do know that no matter where you are in life, no matter what struggles you’re facing, there is a light.
 You just have to open your eyes to see it.
 When you shut down, you shut out all the amazing things this life has to offer.
 God gave us this life for his glory, we should live each day to it’s fullest.
 We should be kind.
 We should be gracious and we should be compassionate.
 You never know who is hiding behind a floodgate and needs a little help.
 Open your eyes and see?
 What are you missing out on?
 I know that I don’t want to miss another moment.
 The days are long and the years are short so I am going to get out there and live.
 And when a bad day comes, I will remember, in the midst of chaos, sparkle.
 Don’t let life dull your shine.